karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

     });
 ```

-### **Usage**

-The use is the same as the one used for ElastiCache.

 ## **3. Amazon RDS for SQL Server**

 Amazon RDS for SQL Server makes it easy to set up, operate, and scale SQL Servers in the cloud.

-This is not the right solution for applications with a need for very high throughput, or very high degrees of scale-out.
+Using SQL Server as a backplane is not the right solution for applications with a need for very high throughput, or very high degrees of scale-out.
 Consider to use one of the Redis services (ElasticCache or MemoryDb)  for such cases.

-There is no official Microsoft implementation for that, if you want to use it you'll need to use the `IntelliTect.AspNetCore.SignalR.SqlServer` NuGet package.
+There is no official Microsoft implementation to use SQL Server as a backplane, if you want to use it you'll need to use the `IntelliTect.AspNetCore.SignalR.SqlServer` NuGet package.
 More info about this package here:
 - https://github.com/IntelliTect/IntelliTect.AspNetCore.SignalR.SqlServer

-### **Usage**
+ ### **How to configure the service**

+There is no extra configuration required on RDS for SQL Server to make it work as a SignalR backplane.

+### **How to configure the application**

 1. Install the `IntelliTect.AspNetCore.SignalR.SqlServer` NuGet package.
 2. In `ConfigureServices` in `Startup.cs`, configure SignalR with `.UseSqlServer()`: